Developing next-generation RNAi therapies.

 COMPLEX DISEASES WITH LARGE PATIENT POPULATIONS

 We are using our GalXC RNAi platform to develop a therapeutic that targets the PCSK9 gene for the treatment of hypercholesterolemia.
-PCSK9 is a validated target for hypercholesterolemia, and there are United States (U.S.) Food and Drug Administration (FDA)-approved therapies targeting PCSK9 that are based on monoclonal antibody (MAb) technology.
-Based on preclinical studies, we believe that our GalXC RNAi platform can produce a PCSK9-targeted therapy with more attractive commercial properties than existing MAb therapies, based on comparatively smaller subcutaneous injection volumes and less frequent dosing, while providing equal or superior control of serum cholesterol.
+Based on the Company’s candidate development work during the fourth quarter of 2016, Dicerna is positioned to advance DCR-PCSK9, which targets the PCSK9 gene and will be evaluated for the treatment of statin-refractory patients with hypercholesterolemia, into formal preclinical development.
+PCSK9 is a validated target for hypercholesterolemia, and there are FDA-approved therapies targeting PCSK9 that are based on monoclonal antibody technology.
+Based on preclinical studies, we believe that our GalXC RNAi platform can produce a PCSK9-targeted therapy with attractive commercial properties, such as small subcutaneous injection volumes and less frequent dosing.

 An undisclosed rare disease involving the liver